limatheus/laravel-deploy-openshift/README.md

 ## How to deploy a Laravel application on Openshift plataform

+This is a short and simple guide to deploy a existing Laravel application to Openshift.

 ![Laravel Openshift](http://s2.postimg.org/yzdx8n6x5/laravel_openshift.png)

 ### 1. clone this repository in a separated folder